The final report provided 28 recommendations designed to:

 - The more broader definition of advice in the Regulated Activities Order (RAO).

-HMT published their policy statement in February 2017 confirming they will change the definition of financial advice for regulated firms.
+HMT has confirmed it is changing the definition of financial advice for regulated firms.
 This means that regulated firms will only be giving advice when they provide a personal recommendation.
 So they can offer the detailed guidance, recommended in the FAMR report, and not require authorisation for that activity.
 However, if they are only authorised to give advice on investments they will need to remain authorised, even if they do not intend to make personal recommendations.

 Click image for full screen.

 There are no changes to the wider RAO definition of advising on investments for unregulated firms meaning these firms will not be able to provide the FAMR recommended guidance services to consumers.
-The changes will be implemented on 3 January 2018 to align with MiFID II and the FCA have consulted on the relevant rule changes in CP17/28.
+The changes will be implemented on 3 January 2018 to align with MiFID II and the FCA new rules are here.